Skip to main content

 Improving efficiency across Hanford

-In 2022, the Hanford Site launched an unmanned aircraft drone program that offers DOE a new capability to improve operating processes out in the field.
+The Hanford Site uses an unmanned aircraft drone that provides DOE an opportunity to improve operating processes out in the field.

 The flights can capture surface imagery or video and evaluate a building's exterior or conduct utility or land stewardship inspections.